hangrybear666/08-devops-bootcamp__jenkins/README.md

     d.
 Build the pipeline

-3. To setup Github and to trigger both your declarative pipeline and your multibranch pipeline after code has been pushed, follow these steps
+3. To setup Github and to trigger both your declarative pipeline and your multibranch pipeline after code has been pushed automatically via webhook, follow these steps

     a.
 Navigate to Manage Jenkins -> System -> Add Github Server with name `Github`, check the "Manage Hooks" checkbox and and add the API_URL https://api.github.com with a Github API Token as Jenkins credentials and add it to your `.env` file to not lose access.
-NOTE: The github token must have webhook permissions.
+NOTE: The github token must have only webhook permissions, the rest is optional.

     b.
 In your pipeline/s check the "Github Projects" flag and set https://github.com/hangrybear666/08-devops-bootcamp__jenkins.
 Then add the `GitHub hook trigger for GITScm polling` Flag.

     c.
 In your Github Repository add your jenkins repo url on push events as hook, navigate to Settings -> Webhooks -> http://165.227.155.148:8080/github-webhook/

+4. To have your pipeline automatically increment the artifact version, add a dynamic docker image tag and commit the version changes to scm without triggered an automatic build via push hook, follow these steps

+    a.
+Open `Jenkinsfile_versioning` and set your own repository url in `git remote set-url origin` in the commit version update stage.

+    b.
+Create a declarative pipeline under New Item -> Pipeline -> `java-app-versioning` and set it to get `java-app/Jenkinsfile_versioning` (!) from SCM under Definition and add your Git Credentials with the branch specifier `*/jenkins-jobs`.

 ## Usage (Exercises)

-1. asd

-    asdf
+Note: Exercises for this part have been skipped as I am confident enough in working with Jenkins.